navneetprasad1311/vsd-soc-pgrm-w1/README.md

 - **Day 5**: Explores optimization in synthesis, covering *conditional constructs* (if-else, case), *inferred latches*, *partial assignments*, *loops*, and *generate constructs*.

+---

+## Acknowledgements

+Special thanks to Mr. [Kunal Ghosh](https://in.linkedin.com/in/kunal-ghosh-vlsisystemdesign-com-28084836) and VSD team for providing guidance and resources.
+Gratitude to the SKY130 PDK community and open-source tools contributors like Yosys, Icarus Verilog, and GTKWave.

+---

 ## Notes
 - **File Organization:** All synthesized netlists and compiled Verilog files are stored in the `~/Documents/Verilog/Labs` folder for easy access and reference.
 - **Snapshots & Documentation:** All simulation waveforms, netlist snapshots, and related screenshots are unique and original.

+---

 ## Contributor
   Navneet Prasad ([LinkedIn](https://linkedin.com/in/navneetprasad1311))